MENU

 JIANG NAN CHA QU - Hunan, Hubei, Jiangxi, Fujian, Anhui, Jiangsu, Zhejiang - The biggest tea region in China known for its clear divide between four seasons of the year and mountainous area.

-JIANG BEI CHA QU - Shaanxi, Henan, Hubei, Shandong, Jiangsu, Anhui, Gansu - Northern part of China known for its high-temperature differences between day and night as well as less rain.
-This climate affects the quality of a tea leaf which makes it more fragrant and richer.
+JIANG BEI CHA QU—Shaanxi, Henan, Hubei, Shandong, Jiangsu, Anhui, Gansu—is a northern part of China known for its high-temperature differences between day and night and less rain.
+This climate affects the quality of a tea leaf, making it more fragrant and richer.

 Enjoy our page dedicated to CHINA CLASSICS to learn more about teas by province!